Patsfirstdown/f1-season-forecaster/README.md

 The simulator produces two CSV files:

-**`standings_prob.csv`** — Probability matrix.
-Rows are drivers, columns are championship finishing positions (P1–P20).
+**`[pre-post]_q_race.csv`** — Probability matrix.
+Rows are drivers, columns are race finishing positions (P1–P20) for the next race.
 Each cell is the percentage of simulations where that driver finished in that position.

 | Driver | P1 | P2 | P3 | ... |
 |---|---|---|---|---|